mvolkmann/blog/src/github/pages.md

 </html>
 ```

-To make changes to the site, modify existing files, add new ones,
+To make changes to the site:

+1. Modify existing files and add new ones.
+1. Commit the changes.
-commit the changes, and push them to the master branch.
+1. Push changes to the master branch.

 The site will update automatically in about 30 seconds.